 Both the following Navygraf appeared in the first half of 90’s.
 They were part of the same collection as the Scuba, and, like it, waterproof to 300 meters.
 It is funny to notice that, despite their name, they don’t have the so characteristic locking rod, while the “professional” Scuba has it.

 Of course, you didn’t missed the colored logo, first introduced during the “Seiko Period”.
 The caseback is also very characteristic of the YEMA/Seiko” period, with the waterproofness indication in the middle.
-I can’t say whether the crown is screwed or not.
-The thread can be inside the tube, like on the Superman.
+Quite logically, this watch has a screw-down crown.

 Commercial break!
 (I swear.
 It’s the last one.)